harsh-dev0/harsh-dev0.github.io/src/content/blog/2025-04-22-build-ai-agent-typescript.md

 With this, your agent is now officially no longer trolling.
 It can read, list, and now edit files like a real assistant.

-We are ready for some juice.
+We are ready.
 Yeah!!
 Let's go.
 Let's hit it with 1 classic problem.

 ```ansi
 🤖 Groq + LLaMA3 Agent with Tools — let’s go!